Boss to Coach Conversation 3 of 5

 Take all your tasks and place them within the 4 task types as per the diagram below

-For the delegate tasks, aim to write someone else’s name against this the task
+For the delegate tasks, aim to write someone else’s name against the task

 Step Two “The Who” Leverage your strengths and the strengths of your team